Metallurgy in pre-Columbian America: South America

-Beginning with the La Tolita culture (600 BCE – 200 CE), Ecuadorian cultures mastered the soldering of platinum grains through alloying with copper, gold and silver, producing platinum-surfaced rings, handles, ornaments and utensils.
+Beginning with the La Tolita culture (600 BC – 200 CE), Ecuadorian cultures mastered the soldering of platinum grains through alloying with copper, gold and silver, producing platinum-surfaced rings, handles, ornaments and utensils.
 This technology was eventually noticed and adopted by the Spanish c.
 1730.

-Coastal communities of Atacama Desert, as exemplified by those near Tocopilla, produced their own metal objects for practical use in the 900–1400 CE period.
+Coastal communities in the Atacama Desert, as exemplified by those near Tocopilla, produced their own metal objects for practical use in the 900–1400 CE period.

 Metallurgy gradually spread north into Colombia, Panama and Costa Rica, reaching Guatemala and Belize by 800 CE.
 By c.
 100–700 CE, depletion gilding was developed by the Nahuange culture of Colombia to produce ornamental variations such as rose gold.

 Muisca goldworking, from modern Colombia, made a wide variety of small ornamental and religious objects from about 600 CE onwards.
 The gold Muisca raft is probably the best-known single object.
 This is in the Gold Museum, Bogotá, the largest of the six "gold museums" owned by the Central Bank of Colombia displaying gold from the Muisca and other pre-Columbian cultures in the country.

+Many copper objects produced in the Tiwanaku polity (c.
+600–c.
+1000) are alloys that are characterized by having approximately 5% arsenic and 4% nickel.